linux-surface/kernel/Documentation/driver-api/surface_aggregator/client.rst

 lifetime be guaranteed via |ssam_controller_get| and |ssam_controller_put|.
 Note that none of these functions, however, guarantee that the controller will not be shut down or suspended.
-These functions essentially only operate on the reference, i.e. only guarantee a bare minimum of accessability without any guarantees at all on practical operability.
+These functions essentially only operate on the reference, i.e. only guarantee a bare minimum of accessibility without any guarantees at all on practical operability.